 There is a lack of outdoor physical activity equipment around the school.
 The recent pupil survey also shows that there were pupils that do not undertake physical activity every day; the school would like to change this and support our aims and beliefs of encouraging a healthy lifestyle.
-We plan to do so by providing an area outside physical activity area that is creative and engaging.
-Something that will enhance the PE lessons we can offer and encourage pupils to be more physically active during play times.
+We plan to do so by providing an areas outside\-physical activity areas that is creative and engaging.
+Something that will also enhance the PE lessons we can offer and encourage pupils to be more physically active during play times.

-- To develop the PE and sport activities that we offer. - To provide a wider opportunities for pupil to develop their fitness and health. - To raise the profile of PE and give pupils the opportunity to engage in physical activities on a daily basis.

-To improve the health and fitness of current and future pupils.
+- To develop the PE and sportphysical activities that we offer. - To provide a wider opportunities for pupil to develop their fitness and, health and wellbeing. - To raise the profile of PE and give pupils the opportunity to engage in physical activities on a daily basis. - To improve the health and fitness of current and future pupils.

 - Ideas, enquiries and quotes will be sought from reputable companies once completion of resource 7 has been completed. - The Sports Premium will have a carryover from the previous SI project of £16,519.
-This will be carried over and put aside for resource 8 and additional payments of the Sports Premium will be set aside for the new outdoor physical activity project.
+This will be carried over and put aside for outdoor physical activitiesresource 8 and additional payments of the Sports Premium will be set aside for anythe new outdoor physical activity projects.